VietnamJC.com Second Page.

 My friend: Sgt Jean D. Martin

-This graph is mostly for my personal use, to keep this information together in one spot.
-While it doesn't amount to too much, because I have limited access to information to put on it, it does help me remember a little about who was where and when.
+The chart below is mostly for my personal use, to keep this information together in one spot.
+While it doesn't amount to too much to most people, I am sure, because I have limited access to information to put on it and limited organizational skills to match, it does help me remember a little about who was where and when.
+To see who among those I knew would have known each other and...

 Link to: VietnamJC.com First Page.